floweredscarf/su25/projects/gitlet/index.md

     2. Should be linear with respect to the total size of the files in the commit's snapshot.
 Should be constant with respect to any measure involving number of commits.
-Should be constant with respect to the number of branches.
+Should be constant with <!--ryan-qa: any measure of number of commits here--->
+      respect to the number of branches.

 - **Failure cases**: